maarten-pennings/iAQcore/README.md

  - [NodeMCU (ESP8266)](https://www.aliexpress.com/item/NodeMCU-V3-Lua-WIFI-module-integration-of-ESP8266-extra-memory-32M-flash-USB-serial-CP2102/32779738528.html)
  - [Arduino pro mini](https://www.aliexpress.com/item/ProMini-ATmega328P-3-3V-Compatible-for-Arduino-Pro-Mini/32525927539.html)
  - [Arduino nano](https://www.aliexpress.com/item/Nano-CH340-ATmega328P-MicroUSB-Compatible-for-Arduino-Nano-V3/32572612009.html)
+ - [anwofis](https://github.com/anwofis) has tested the library with STM32duino and a "Blue Pill" STM32F103C8 with I2C clock speed at 100kHz and 0.1 µF capacitor between GND and VCC near the sensor.

 Note that the iAQcore requires a supply voltage of 3.3V ± 0.1V.
 So, 3.3V is ok, but *do not use a 5V board*.